How To Tell If A Watch Is Real — The Definitive Guide To Luxury Watch Authentication

 - Authentication by brand-certified watchmakers

 But before we get into the meat of the watch authentication subject, first it’s worth understanding the principles of authentication.
-Why it is necessary, and how it came to exist — the importance of authentication is one that has developed parallel to the course of human history and has its origins in the invention of the principle of trade (more specifically in the invention of currency).
+Why it is necessary, and how it came to exist — the importance of authentication has developed parallel to the course of human history and has its origins in the invention of the principle of trade (more specifically in the invention of currency).
 Commodities, such as food or clothing were traded in exchange for other valuable objects, namely gold and silver.
 However, these tokens could easily be counterfeited, and therefore checks must be put in place by the traders to authenticate the currency used in trade.
-For example, a first rudimentary check for the authenticity of gold was to bite the coin or token.
-Gold is actually quite a soft metal, and biting down on it with enough force would leave a small mark on it, proving it’s authenticity.
-This is a gesture that exists even today — you often see Olympic medallists bite their medals, as if to check the authenticity of the supposed material used.
+For example, the first rudimentary check for the authenticity of gold was to bite the coin or token.
+Gold is actually quite a soft metal, and biting down on it with enough force would leave a small mark on it, proving its authenticity.
+This is a gesture that exists even today — you often see Olympic medalists bite their medals as if to check the authenticity of the supposed material used.

-Later on in the course of history, other systems such as small, intricate hallmarks were used to mark real precious metals.
+Later on, in the course of history, other systems such as small, intricate hallmarks were used to mark real precious metals.
 These hallmarks can even be found on watches that use said precious metals for their case materials.
 However, talented counterfeiters mastered the art of faking these hallmarks, on precious metals and watches alike.
 However, a watchmaker’s expert eye can spot a legitimate hallmark from a fake one — one of the make ways to authenticate a watch.
 Today, there are paper certificates, as well as digital certificates of ownership, using serial numbers and other unique identification factors.
-But when purchasing a watch used, often these documents are no longer available, and a serial number is easy enough to fake.
+But when purchasing a used watch, often these documents are no longer available, and a serial number is easy enough to fake.
 It takes special tools and resources, and years of experience to master the art of authentication.
-This is a universal truth which applies to art, money, precious metals, jewellery, and most certainly watches.
+This is a universal truth that applies to art, money, precious metals, jewelry, and most certainly watches.

 The Importance Of Watch Authentication